gitfarag/Circleci-RN/README.md

+# important

+this project is documented in three seperate files in the documentaion folder :) this is just a brief and the app url at the end of this page ...

-# deploying full stack app
+## deploying full stack app

 This project was deployed to aws using Circle CI/CD. all the secrets and env variables are passed to circleci.